africanDillinger/alx-zero_day/README.md

-Programming in shell is awesome and being an alx student
+Programming in shell is awesome